YutoNiki/local_survey/README.md

 ### English Summary

 This is a simple offline survey app for Android tablets.

-It supports both Japanese and English UI, but all logs are always recorded in Japanese for consistency.
-The app features a 4-level satisfaction rating, cooldown to prevent spamming, in-app log viewer, CSV export, and visualizes recent responses with bar and pie charts.
+**Features**:
+- **User Type Selection**: Users first select "Japanese" or "Foreigner".
+- **Dynamic UI Language**: The UI switches to Japanese or English based on the user type selection.
+- **5-Level Satisfaction Rating**: Users can record their satisfaction level with a single tap.
+- **Cooldown & Auto-Reset**: After providing feedback, the screen resets to the initial user selection screen.
+- **Consistent Logging**: The rating value in the log file (CSV) is always recorded in Japanese for data consistency, regardless of the UI language.
+- **Offline Functionality**: No internet connection required.
+- **Password-Protected Logs**: Log screen is accessible via a password (`1988`).
+- **Log Management**: View, delete, and share logs as a CSV file from within the app.
+- **Data Visualization**: The log screen displays a bar chart for weekly responses and separate pie charts for "Japanese" and "Foreigner" satisfaction rates, including the total count for each group.
+- **CSV Format**: `yyyy-MM-dd HH:mm:ss,UserType,RatingInJapanese`